nourlybeque/bancassurance/README.md

 🧠 What This Tells You<br/>
 The logistic regression model is already performing quite well.<br/>
 There's slight room to improve recall — especially if your goal is not to miss potential buyers (e.g., for marketing).<br/>
-False positives (222) are acceptable if you're willing to market to some who won’t buy, but want to catch more potential buyers.
+False positives (222) are acceptable if you're willing to market to some who won’t buy, but want to catch more potential buyers.<br/>

 #### 2) Random Forest<br/>